dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

 ## Build a Custom Raspberry Pi

-Here is the custom Raspberry Pi we'll build to run a Dogecoin node:
+Here is the custom Raspberry Pi we'll build to run our Dogecoin node:

 ![Argon One M.2 Raspberry Pi 4 Case](images/full-node-raspberry-pi/argon40-case.jpg)